-To drive engagement, help employees personalize strategy and understand how they fit in
+To drive engagement, help employees personalize strategy and understand how they fit in.

-I wrote recently about research from a myriad of sources that shows that employees overall don’t understand company strategy.
+I've written before about research from a myriad of sources that shows that employees overall don’t understand company strategy.
 Said another way, they don’t get how they fit in.
 And that’s a missed opportunity.

 This “fit” is often called line of sight.
 Put simply, line of sight means that employees can see the connection between their goals and the organization’s goals.